92green/mobx-fog-of-war/packages/mobx-fog-of-war-docs/load.md

 #### children

 A function that will be called to render children conditionally depending on the state of the StoreItem's and the priorities.
 It is passed the `.data` of each StoreItem in the `storeItems` array as arguments.
+Return a React element, an array of React elements, or null.

 #### priorities